khaireddine24/React_Spring/README.md

 -React+Vite: Handles the user interface and client-side logic.
 The app is built with reusable components and state management to create an interactive and dynamic experience.
 Framer Motion: Used for smooth animations and transitions, enhancing the visual experience of the admin panel.<br/>
 -Tailwind CSS: Provides responsive, utility-first styling, making the app look clean and modern across all devices.<br/>
 -Framer Motion is a popular React library for creating smooth animations and interactions in web applications.
-It provides an easy-to-use API for animating components, managing transitions, gestures<br/>
-and complex animations with minimal code.
+It provides an easy-to-use API for animating components, managing transitions, gestures and complex animations with minimal code.